 Digital corporations may enforce their Terms of Service (“ToS”).
 Enforcing ToS is not censorship.
 It is enforcing the laws of general applicability within their ToS.

-If you disagree with a digital corp’s ToS, you have the freedom to stop using their platforms.
+If you disagree with a digital corporation’s Terms of Service, you have the freedom to stop using their platform.